 For example, if there is an investor who wants to invest in stocks but has no time to analyze and create a portfolio.
 Then he can be benefited from the mutual fund.
 This investor just has to buy a mutual fund and hence, in a single purchase he gets an investment similar to purchasing the entire portfolio of stocks.

 The various benefits of investing in a mutual fund are described below:

-There is also a great flexibility to for the investors to sell their mutual funds whenever they want.
-Please note that it’s suggested to read the mutual fund prospectus carefully before subscribing as some mutual funds are closed one and have a locking period.
+- Investors can buy/sell/increase/decrease their mutual funds whenever they want: There is great flexibility to for the investors while investing in mutual funds.
+They can easily buy, sell, increase or decrease their investment in different funds within seconds.
+However, please note that it’s suggested to read the mutual fund prospectus carefully before subscribing as some mutual funds have an entry or exit-load.

 Which mutual fund to buy?

 After understanding the benefits of a mutual fund, the next question is which mutual fund to buy?
 There is a variety of mutual funds available in the market which you can find online.
 These mutual funds have different ratings & rankings and you can choose a suitable mutual fund according to your goal.
 Here are the two few sites where you can search online:

 - Money Control- http://www.moneycontrol.com/mutualfundindia/

 - Funds India- https://www.fundsindia.com/